-I own both the Ancor hammer crimper and the FTZ 94284.
+I own both the Ancor hammer crimper and the FTZ 94284 pictured here.
 The FTZ 94284 makes a beautiful 360 degree crimp that is very solid.
 In testing I have conducted it exceeds US MIL Specs.
 A full 360 degree crimp makes a truly cold formed connection between the wire and the lug.

-I consider the Ancor tool an emergency, get you home, tool.
-Nice to own if you have extra boat bucks floating around but not a tool I'd use for my own primary wiring..
+I consider the Ancor tool an emergency, get you home, tool but not much more.
+Nice to own if you have extra boat bucks floating around but it's not a tool I'd use either professionally or personally.
 Marinco claimed/claims this tool makes a UL crimp.
-However, when I called them and asked them to furnish documentation of this, or any other testing, there was a complete lull in any data coming out of them.
+However, when I called them and asked them to furnish documentation of this, or any other testing conducted with this tool, there was a complete lull in any data coming out of them.
 I made three calls and got nothing out of Marinco to support thier UL crimp claims..

 If someone can get this UL documentation, or any legitimate testing data from Ancor/Marinco on this tool, please forward it to me.